hcooper/bae-146-control-panel/README.md

 Each panel consists of a top & bottom part.
 The top part includes the text, and screws into the lower part.
 The lower part conceals any extra fixtures needed to mount compenents, and then screws into the support frame.

-The two part design also helps make the two tone look.
-I printed the front top panels & boxes in dark grey, and the bottom panels in light grey.
+The two part design also helps make the two-tone look.
+I printed the top panels & boxes in dark grey, and the bottom panels in light grey.

 ![2023-01-01 20_47_19-Autodesk Fusion 360 (Personal - Not for Commercial Use)](https://user-images.githubusercontent.com/131580/210195905-39420ff4-44f5-4ab4-ac07-d8619e67c3cf.png)

 Each panel is standalone, so can be built indepdendetly from each other.
 This helps expand the unit over time.
-The first panel I built was the autopilot panel.
-Despite the finished panel having a lot of wiring, there is only one type of components to install (the KD22 buttons) which clip into place easily.
+The first panel I built was the autopilot.
+Despite it having a lot of wiring once complete, there is only one type of components to install (the KD2-22 switches) which clip into place easily.
+Once you've wired one it's just a case of repeating the pattern.

 <img src="https://user-images.githubusercontent.com/131580/210202964-14ba0a3f-5f6b-4b8c-a14b-633ff269510b.jpg" width=600px align="left"><img src="https://user-images.githubusercontent.com/131580/210202983-4d1bb7b5-dd35-442d-9e9b-5ec85d93d15a.jpg" width=600px>